 An IC card will become your most treasured possession during your stay in Japan.
 Use it to transfer swiftly between train lines and hop onto waiting buses and boats with a minimum of fuss.
 You can also use it at a number of vending machines and convenience stores, some taxis and for other services.

-While most regions have their own take on the IC card—each adorned with a catchy name and obligatory cute character—the all-rounder is the Suica card .
+While most regions have their own IC card—each adorned with a catchy name and cute character—the all-rounder is the Suica card .
 Accepted in most places around the country, the Suica will enable you to travel and purchase small items with ease.
 A 500 yen returnable deposit is necessary when you purchase a card.

 Research the many uses of the Suica to help make your trip to Japan easier and more convenient.